 Ingredients for Air Fryer Chicken Wings

-- Pat the chicken pieces dry with a paper towel and set into a large bowl.
+- Prep Wings – Pat the chicken pieces dry with a paper towel and set into a large bowl.
+This is the key to extra crispy chicken wings.

-- Drizzle with oil, sprinkle on the seasonings, and then toss to combine.
+- Drizzle with oil and toss to coat.

-- Air Fry – Arrange the wings in the air fryer basket in a single layer, and you can bake right away – you can let them marinate if you prefer, but there’s no need to pre-marinate chicken wings.
-Air Fry at 400˚F for 8 minutes, then shake the basket to flip and air fry for another 8 minutes.
+- Air Fry – Arrange the wings in the air fryer basket in a single layer and air fry right away.
+You can let them marinate if you’re making them ahead, but there’s no need to pre-marinate chicken wings.
+Air Fry at 400˚F for 8 minutes, then shake the basket to flip and air fry for another 8-12 minutes.
 They should be crispy and golden brown when ready.

 - Ranch Dressing or Avocado Ranch